 Alexander Technique classes in south Bristol

-For over fifteen years, I have been working as an Alexander Technique teacher, helping people to move beyond their current limitations and get more out of whatever it is they want to do in life..
-The process is simple, it’s effective, and it has stood the test of time - people have been benefiting from Alexander’s work for well over one hundred years.
+For 20 years, I have been working as an Alexander Technique teacher in Bristol, helping people to move beyond their current limitations and get more out of whatever it is they want to do in life.
+Students are often surprised to discover just how flexible the human body is, and how easy movement can be.

 Alexander Technique lessons and workshops in Bristol